 Wu style Tai Chi Chuan is a complete system of training designed to develop health and well‑being for both mind and body.
-It is a soft-style martial art, requiring the muscles to be relaxed, while the mind is alert - as opposed to hard-style martial arts which require the muscles to be hardened.
-Hard style martial arts meet incoming forces with hard muscles and brute force, while soft style martial arts meet incoming forces with softness, yielding and neutralizing, using circular techniques and straight lines to take control, re-direct, and transform the incoming forces.
+It is a soft-style martial art, requiring the muscles to be relaxed, while the mind is alert.
+As opposed to hard-style martial arts which meet incoming forces with hard muscles and brute force, soft style martial arts meet incoming forces with softness, yielding and neutralizing, using circular techniques and straight lines to take control, re-direct, and transform the incoming forces.
 When training Wu style Tai Chi, our biggest physical enemy is stiffness.
-The process of learning how to achieve and maintain softness in the face of brutal incoming forces leads to a profound understanding of physical and mental well-being, including stress management, healing, and self-confidence.
+The process of learning how to achieve and maintain softness in the face of incoming forces (physical, mental, or emotional) leads to a profound understanding of physical and mental well-being, including stress management, healing, and self-confidence.

 Wu style emphasizes using our mind to develop our body, and using our body to develop our mind.
 Learning to focus our mind on achieving the proper physical alignments and complete yin/yang separation while developing relaxation and coordination leads us to finding our balance - both mentally and physically.
 You cannot neutralize incoming forces without maintaining physical balance.
 And achieving physical balance through relaxation and coordination further develops circulation, leading to health and well-being.
 The basics of the 108 movements of the Wu style empty hand form and pushing hands move blood, nutrients, and energy throughout the body, including to the brain so that we can think more clearly and focus our attention.
 Our leg muscles are the largest muscles in our body.
 The yin/yang separation of continually moving our body weight completely from one leg to the other developed by Wu style insures pumping the circulation - not only of blood, but lymph, glandular secretions, and all the various nutrients and life energy required for good health.